tfsaggregator/aggregator-cli/README.md

 An Aggregator Mapping is a Azure DevOps Service Hook for a specific work item event that invokes an Aggregator Rule i.e. the Azure Function hosting the Rule code.
 Azure DevOps saves the Azure Function Key in the Service Hook configuration.

-You can deploy the same Rule in many Instances or map the same Azure DevOps event to many Rules: it is up how to organize.
+You can deploy the same Rule in many Instances or map the same Azure DevOps event to many Rules: it is up to you choosing the best way to organize.

 ## Authentication